The 'Model Penal Code' Test for Legal Insanity

 - Conform his conduct to the requirements of the law

 Therefore, using the MPC test, a legally insane individual must have been diagnosed with a mental defect (typically by a court-appointed mental health professional) and either did not know right from wrong or lacked the ability to control an impulse that led to the incident.

 The Model Penal Code test is much broader than the M'Naghten Rule and the Irresistible Impulse Test.
-Legal insanity requires the inability to understand right from wrong under the M'Naghten rule, while the Irresistible Impulse Test requires the inability to control an impulse.
-The MPC rule asks whether defendants are able to fully understand the criminality of their conduct or able to conform their conduct to the law, combining these two elements.
+The M'Naghten rule requires the inability to understand right from wrong under.
+The Irresistible Impulse Test requires the inability to control an impulse even though the defendant knows that it is wrong.

-It also requires that the mental disease or defect be diagnosed by a licensed mental health professional.
+However, the MPC rule asks whether defendants are able to fully understand the criminality of their conduct or able to conform their conduct to the law, combining these two elements.
+The MPC rule also requires that the mental disease or defect be diagnosed by a licensed mental health professional.
 In this way, it incorporates the main element required by the Durham Rule.

 Do You Have a Defense Under the Model Penal Code Test?
 Talk to a Lawyer Today

 Under any test used, an insanity defense is going to require pre-trial motions and specific factual findings regarding medical conditions.
 A qualified criminal defense attorney can walk you through this process and let you know whether this is a workable defense.
 If you have more questions about insanity defenses or need professional representation, get in touch with an experienced, local criminal defense attorney today.